Definition of Databricks

 Databricks is an integrated data analytics tool, developed by the same team who created Apache Spark; the platform meets the requirements of Data Scientists, Data Analysts, Data Engineers in deploying Machine learning techniques to derive deeper insights into big data in order to improve productivity and bottom line; It had successfully overcome the inability of the local warehouses in managing unstructured formats of a high volume of data generated from everywhere; Performance/reliability issues of the old data lake solutions were also addressed in this platform; Three large cloud crowns Amazon warehouse services (AWS), Microsoft Azure and Google cloud platform (GCP) have adopted Databrick in their cloud offerings.

-A brief on Databricks
+Brief on Databricks

 The founders of this platform were the owners of many other Open source big data platforms like ML Flow, Delta Lake, Koalas, and Spark.
 This product was spawned out of the AMPLab project in California University by a team of academicians and built on top of Scala.
 The primary aim of this product is to offer a reliable data lake to data-hungry applications.